An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Visualizations of Transformer on Pixels

-To check what \ours has learned, we experimented different ways for visualizations.
-Unless otherwise specified, we use \ours-B and ViT-B models trained with supervised learning on ImageNet classification, and compare them side by side.
+To check what pixel-based Transformer has learned, we experimented different ways for visualizations.
+Unless otherwise specified, we use ViT-B and the locality-free variant (\ie, ViT-B/1) trained with supervised learning on ImageNet classification, and compare them side by side.

-\paragraph{Mean attention distances.} In \cref{fig:attn_dist}, we present the mean attention distances for \ours and ViT across three categories: late layers (last 4), middle layers (middle 4), and early layers (first 4).
+\paragraph{Mean attention distances.} In \cref{fig:attn_dist}, we present the mean attention distances for ViT/1 and ViT across three categories: late layers (last 4), middle layers (middle 4), and early layers (first 4).
 Following \cite{Dosovitskiy2021}, this metric is computed by aggregating the distances between a query token and all the key tokens in the image space, weighted by their corresponding attention weights.
 It can be interpreted as \emph{the size of the `receptive field'} for Transformers.
 The distance is normalized by the image size, and sorted based on the distance value for different attention heads from left to right.

 As shown in \cref{fig:pit_dist_late} and \cref{fig:vit_dist_late}, both models exhibit similar patterns in the late layers, with the metric increasing from the 8th to the 11th layer.
-In the middle layers, while ViT displays a mixed trend among layers (see \cref{fig:vit_dist_middle}), \ours clearly extract patterns from larger areas in the relatively later layers (see \cref{fig:pit_dist_middle}).
-Most notably, \ours focuses more on local patterns by paying more attention to small groups of pixels in the early layers, as illustrated in \cref{fig:pit_dist_early} and \cref{fig:vit_dist_early}.
+In the middle layers, while ViT displays a mixed trend among layers (see \cref{fig:vit_dist_middle}), ViT/1 clearly extract patterns from larger areas in the relatively later layers (see \cref{fig:pit_dist_middle}).
+Most notably, ViT/1 focuses more on local patterns by paying more attention to small groups of pixels in the early layers, as illustrated in \cref{fig:pit_dist_early} and \cref{fig:vit_dist_early}.

-\paragraph{Mean attention offsets.} \cref{fig:attn_offset} shows the mean attention offsets between \ours and ViT as introduced in \cite{Walmer2023}.
+\paragraph{Mean attention offsets.} \cref{fig:attn_offset} shows the mean attention offsets between ViT/1 and ViT as introduced in \cite{Walmer2023}.
 This metric is calculated by determining the center of the attention map generated by a query and measuring the spatial distance (or offset) from the query's location to this center.
 Thus, the attention offset refers to the degree of spatial deviation of the `receptive field' -- the area of the input that the model focuses on -- from the query's original position.
 Note that different from ConvNets, Self-Attention is a \emph{global} operation, not a local operation that is always centered on the current pixel (offset always being zero).